 - Mix together the cornstarch and water.
 Remove the lid of the slow cooker and stir in the mixture.
 Cover and cook for 20 more minutes.

-- Remove the lid and stir in 1 cup sour cream and 4 tablespoons cream cheese, mixing until incorporated and smooth.
+- Remove the lid and stir in sour cream and cream cheese, mixing until incorporated and smooth.

 - Turn the slow cooker temperature to warm and cover.

-- Boil your noodles according to the package directions.
+- Boil the noodles according to the package directions.
 Drain and stir the noodles into the stroganoff mixture (see notes)